stevegrunwell/building-for-php-cli/slides/how-does-it-run.md

 ### How does it run?

-Two ways to invoke PHP on the CLI:
+Invoking PHP on the CLI:

 ```sh
 # 1. Pass the file to the php binary